johntasty/GDD-Minor/GDD Minor/Assets/Navy/NavyScripts/InteractionSystem/InteractionSystemHelp.md

 Next, we will be adding the `Interactable` script as a component, as well as the `ProcedurallyAnimatableObject` script.
 If you don't want the player to be able to directly interact with it, but rather trigger the animation via different means (such as another script) do not add the `Interactable script`.

 If you now rotate the `DoorObject` around the Y-Axis, you will see that the door rotates around the center of the object, which is not exactly how doors work!
 This means we will need to create a pivot point.
 Create a new empty object by right-clicking the scene tree, then pressing `Create Empty`.
 I have named mine `DoorPivot`.
 Next, we're going to add the `DoorObject` as a child of the `DoorPivot` by dragging the `DoorObject` onto the `DoorPivot`.
-It should look like this:
+It should look like this:<br>
 ![Door Example 1](Documentation/doorExample1.png)

 Select the `DoorObject`.
 Reset the position and rotation of the `DoorObject` back to all zeros.
 Then, position your `DoorObject` so that the edge lines up with the position of the `DoorPivot` like this: